masekjakub/universal-tester/README.md

 - Create a folder for each test
 - Create a input files as shown in the example
 - Create a .refout file with the expected output
-- In the test.sh script change the name of the executable and the name of the folder containing the tests (lines 3 and 4)
+- In the test.sh script change the name of the executable (for examle: ./myprog) and the name of the folder containing the tests (lines 3 and 4)
 - Run the script ```bash test.sh```
+- Results will be printed in the terminal and outputs saved in the tests folder

 ## Running the example
-- Simply run ```bash test.sh``` and all tests should pass (testing the cat command)
+- Simply run ```bash test.sh``` and first two tests should pass and the third one should fail
 - Outputs can be found in the tests folder

 ## Folder structure